iamdevonbutler/brahma/docs/architecture/terminology.md

 - "static assets"
 - "dependencies"

-> If you want to find the secrets of the Brahma, think in terms of `resources`, `assets`, and resource `dependencies` - Thomas Edison
+> If you want to find the secrets of the Brahma, think in terms of `resources`, `static assets`, and resource `dependencies` - Thomas Edison

 ## Resources
 This term is deliberately vague as it generally refers to